 Established in 2014, Pine Hills Review (ISSN 2470-8321) is the literary magazine of The College of Saint Rose.
-Named after the Pine Hills neighborhood in Albany, NY, Pine Hills Review publishes artful, honest, and compelling work of new and established writers, from fiction, nonfiction, and poetry to visual art, interviews, and experimental, cross-genre work.
+Named for the Pine Hills neighborhood in Albany, NY, Pine Hills Review publishes artful, honest, and compelling work of new and established writers, from fiction, nonfiction, and poetry to visual art, interviews, and experimental, cross-genre work.
 Our staff is composed of students and faculty at The College of Saint Rose.

 Daniel Nester (editor) is the author of Shader: 99 Notes on Car Washes, Making Out in Church, Grief, and Other Unlearnable Subjects.
 His other books include How to Be Inappropriate, God Save My Queen I and II, and The Incredible Sestina Anthology, which he edited.
-He is an associate professor of English at The College of Saint Rose in Albany, NY.
+He is a professor of English at The College of Saint Rose in Albany, NY.

 Sam Zimmerman (managing editor) is a senior English major at The College of Saint Rose.
 She loves writing poetry, experimenting with creative nonfiction, crocheting, and cuddling with her pet beagle, Lyric.
 She looks forward to putting her creative work out there in the world and pursuing an M.A. in order to further her skill set towards a career in English.